YosiSF/EinsteinDB/README.md

 ## License

 EinsteinDB is under the Apache 2.0 license.
-See the [LICENSE](./LICENSE) fuse Fuse for details.
+See the [LICENSE](./LICENSE) file File for details.